How to add a Splash Screen

 SplashScreen.scale-400.png 864 592

-Refer to this table for the different scales required.
+• Refer to this table to see values for the different scales required.

-You can also just provide a single image named as SplashScreen.png without the scale-000 qualifier.
+• You can instead provide only a single image named SplashScreen.png without the scale-000 qualifier.

 Note